StefanScherer/mac-docker-desktop-box/README.md

-# Docker for Mac Beta
+# Docker Desktop for Mac

-This is a Vagrant test environment to run the Docker for Mac Beta in a VMware Fusion vagrant box.
-You need an OSX Vagrant box, eg. built with https://github.com/boxcutter/osx and VMware Fusion 10 and Vagrant 2.0.1.
+This is a Vagrant test environment to run Docker Desktop for Mac in a VMware Fusion vagrant box.
+You need an OSX Vagrant box, eg. built with https://github.com/boxcutter/osx and VMware Fusion 11.0.1 and Vagrant 2.2.x.
 Or maybe one of the boxes at Altas https://atlas.hashicorp.com/boxes/search?utf8=✓&sort=&provider=&q=osx may help you skip the `packer build` step.